coinspark/php-OP_RETURN/README.txt

 - Returns: array('error' => '[some error string]') OR array('txid' => '[sent txid]')

 * Wait a few seconds then check http://coinsecrets.org/ for your OP_RETURN transaction.

+WHY NO WINDOWS SUPPORT?

+There is an issue on Windows with the escapeshellarg() PHP function.
+A suitable replacement is required which escapes shell argumentes safely and effectively.
+Alternatively the command line execution of bitcoin-cli could be replaced by JSON-RPC calls to Bitcoin Core.

 VERSION HISTORY